JusiaJusia/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-A machine learning model that can predict the price of a car
+A machine learning model to predict the price of a car